dirvine/data_chain/docs/0029-data-blocks.md

 On receipt of a Refresh message that contains a DataBlock, the receiving node will confirm each item the list of data names and types (DataIdentifier) are in it's close_group.

-##Prevention of injection attacks

-To prevent such data being simply created in an off-line attack.
-To prevent this, the node must have existed in the network and be able to prove this.
-This does not completely prevent off-line attacks, but certainly makes them significantly more difficult and increasingly so as the network grows.

-Each Refresh message received from a node is signed by that node to the claimant node.
-These refresh messages

-In network restarts there exists a window of opportunity for an injection attack.
-This is a case where invalid SD in particular could be injected.
-To prevent this the StructuredData refresh message must include the hash of the StructuredData element.

-####Node memory

-Each node id added to the routing table should be "remembered" by all nodes that see this node.
-These remembered NodeId's will allow nodes to tie up refresh message node Id's with those found in the `DataBlock` These "previously seen" nodes should be written to the nodes cache file for later proof.

 ###Network "difficulty"